+The trust will continue to prioritise internal scrutiny.
+The finance and audit committee will continue to identify areas for review in the subsequent years.
+The trust will continue to use qualified and experienced external companies to undertake the specific review areas as directed along with suitably qualified internal directors and partners for financial scrutiny.
 The trust has agreed that the option of internal scrutiny being conducted by bought in audit services from external organisations and individuals is most appropriate with additional finance scrutiny from our qualified internal directors and external working partners.
 This decision is based on the board's wish to ensure that specialists inform them on areas of development and scrutiny identified by the audit committee rather than peer reviews or non-employed trustees.

-Other approaches have been considered and will continue to be reviewed depending on complexity and risk profile of the elements included in the internal scrutiny.
+Other approaches have been considered and will continue to be reviewed dependent on complexity and risk profile of the elements included in the internal scrutiny.